 Chocolate Pudding is a rich and creamy dessert made with cocoa powder, sugar, evaporated milk, and corn starch, EASY to make and ready in under 45 minutes!

-I also recommend making a double batch, because this never lasts very long!
+You might even want to make a double batch, because this never lasts very long!

 Whisk two egg yolks into the milk before adding it to the pudding.
 This will create a custard-like consistency, which adds a thick and creamy texture to the pudding.

 Chocolate pudding will last for a few days in the refrigerator, but try to make it within a 24 hour window so it will be as fresh as possible.
 You can also whip it with an electric mixer before serving to make it lighter, which is perfect when served over fresh fruit.

 If you are going to save it for a few days, place the saran wrap layer directly over the pudding to help keep it from creating too thick of a skin on top.

 You can make this chocolate pudding recipe without cornstarch by substituting in regular all purpose flour and egg yolks.
 Add the all purpose flour the same way you would add corn starch in this recipe.

 In a separate bowl, whisk together the egg yolks.
 Heat the chocolate and milk mixture over medium heat.
 When the chocolate is hot, pour about a cup of it slowly into the egg while whisking (this is called tempering).
 Then pour everything back into the saucepan and follow the recipe as usual.

 More Chocolate Desserts